ramonaharrison/HW_03-14/README.md

 #####commands:

-* "go to " + location
+* 'go to ' + location
-* "pick up " + object
+* 'pick up ' + object
-* "look at " + object
+* 'look at ' + object
-* "use the " + object (you will be prompted for what you would like to use the object on)
+* 'use the ' + object (you will be prompted for what you would like to use the object on)
-* "map" to view map
+* 'map' to view map
-* "inventory" to view inventory
+* 'inventory' to view inventory